klaytn/klaytn-docs/docs/getting-started/a-beginners-guide-to-klaytn-bapp/README.md

 ## The steps one needs to undertake
 BApp development isn't a simple plug-n-play project, it requires some programming skills.
 Also, you may need to choose one of the many development tools that works for you.
 This guide doesn't intend to cover details of it, rather it provides high-level overview of the steps.

-Here's high-level overview of what a developer needs to do, step-by-step, to create and launch an Klaytn BApp.
+Here's high-level overview of what a developer needs to do, step-by-step, to create and launch a Klaytn BApp.

 1. Learn Klaytn
 BApp needs to follow a specific conceptual framework of `Klaytn`, and the only way to understand that is to learn Klaytn.
 For e.g., a BApp must be open-source and it must operate autonomously without any entity controlling majority of the crypto tokens.
 If you want to privide service with fee delegation, you need to understand how to fee-delegated transaction is working.

 2. Meet software requirement
 There are two main development environments for implementing DApps.
 The backend  for creating and deploying smart contracts, and the frontend for implementing user interfaces.
 In order to build BApp, we need a few dependencies first

     * Node